philipshih/telederm_snapcheck/README.md

 - **Contributions**: By submitting a contribution, you agree it’s your own work (or you have the right to submit it) and you license it under the repository’s license.

 TeleDerm SnapCheck explores how automated dermatology image-quality gating impacts downstream teledermatology triage safety.
 We apply synthetic quality defects to public dermoscopy and teledermatology datasets, then assess VLM performance with/without a calibrated ViT DIQA gate.
 This is the first study to demonstrate successful use of a DIQA gate for VLMs and assess how image defects impact VLM diagnostic performance.

-We show that a ViT image quality gate reduces urgent miss rate by 69% (26.3%→8.2%) when set to reject 15% of images based on their degree of quality.
-This is done through a synthetic degradation pipeline and public skin datasets.
+The ViT image quality gate reduced urgent miss rate by 69% (26.3%→8.2%) when set to reject 15% of images based on their degree of quality.
 DIQA gating improved sensitivity for darker skin tones (Fitz VI +6.3 pts; MST 8–10 +5.4 pts) without increasing retake burden.
 Of all defect types, motion blur resulted in the highest retake burden.
-This may suggest intervention against camera movement during capture is most important for triage workflows involving VLM-based diagnostic systems.
+This may suggest interventions against camera movement during capture are most important in store-and-forward teledermatology triage workflows that use VLMs.

 ## Getting Started